South Africa: Social and Political Transformation

 Students in the South Africa: Social and Political Transformation program experience three different homestays, each of which opens a larger window into South Africa's extraordinary diversity and complexity.
 Homestays are in urban, suburban, and rural areas.
 In each of the homestays, students are either in neighborhood clusters or placed with families in pairs.

-During the program's third homestay, students live in Newlands with an Indian or Coloured family.
-Newlands is approximately 20 kilometers from Durban’s city center.
+During the program's third homestay, students live in Newlands with an Indian or mixed race/Coloured family, to gain further insights into, and to forge connections with, the various communities comprising Durban.
+Newlands is a Durban suburb, approximately 20 kilometers from the city center.

 Other accommodations during the program may include hostels, private homes, or small hotels.